swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 `swift package tools-version --update` to make their package require the Swift 4.0 tools.
 They then make any changes to their Package.swift manifest needed to make it compatible with the Swift 4 language version and the revised Swift 4 Package Manager PackageDescription API.
+Since their package sources are still written with Swift 3, they should specify the Swift 3 language compatibility version in their manifest, if they didn't already, so that it doesn't start defaulting to building the sources as Swift 4 code.
 The author is now free to adopt new PackageDescription API in their Package.swift manifest.
 They are not required to update the language version of their package sources at the same time.

 * A package author wishes to support both the Swift 3 and Swift 4 tools, while conditionally adopting Swift 4 language features.
-The author specifies both Swift language compatibility versions for their package sources (using a mechanism discussed in a seperate evolution proposal).
+The author specifies both Swift language compatibility versions for their package sources (using a mechanism discussed in a separate evolution proposal).
 Because their package needs to support Swift 3 tools, the package's Swift tools version must be set to `3.1`.
 Their Package.swift manifest must continue to be compatible with the Swift 3 language, and must continue to use the Swift 3.1 version of the